oracle/oci-grafana-logs/docs/grafanacloud.md

+On the Oracle Cloud Infrastructure Logs data source configuration page, fill in your **Tenancy OCID**, **Default Region**, and **Environment**.
+Your **Default region** is the same as your home region listed on the **Tenancy Details** page.
+For **Environment** choose **OCI Instance**.

+Click **Save & Test** to test the configuration of the Logs data source.
+Click the Dashboard icon in the left-hand navigation menu to return to the home dashboard.

 ## Next Steps

 Check out how to use the newly installed and configured plugin in our [Using Grafana with Oracle Cloud Infrastructure Data Source](using.md) walkthrough.